Acute Leukaemia PanelCreative Modern Medical Business Card 5

 2. Environmental Factors:

-• Cigarette Smoking: Smoking has been associated with an elevated risk of acute myeloid leukemia (AML).
+Smoking greatly increases the risk of developing acute myeloid leukemia (AML).

 3. Medical Factors:

-• Certain Blood Disorders: Some pre-existing blood disorders, such as myelodysplastic syndromes (MDS), are associated with an elevated risk of leukemia.
+• (MDS), are associated with an elevated risk of leukemia.

 4. Genetic Syndromes: